The Royal Crescent Hotel & Spa

 Meet our specialists

-To start planning your vacation to The Royal Crescent Hotel & Spa
+Call us on (858) 523-9000 to start planning your vacation to The Royal Crescent Hotel & Spa or take a look at our itineraries to Oxford Bath The Cotswolds

 With an unparalleled position at the center of one of the world’s great Georgian crescents, the Royal Crescent Hotel & Spa in Bath is a fabulously sophisticated urban retreat.
 Set among gorgeous gardens and boasting a wonderfully indulgent spa and award-winning fine dining, the Royal Crescent is one of Britain’s finest examples of Georgian architecture.